moorepants/eme171/content/pages/syllabus.rst

 student must turn in a *unique* solution.
 Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.

-No help from other people is allowed when completing the midterm and final exam.
+No help from other people or non-approved resources are allowed when completing the midterm and final exam.

 Textbook
 ========